-I’ve mentioned before that I’m addicted to green smoothies, and for good reason: there’s been no single lifestyle change that’s made as much of an impact on my overall health as green smoothies have.
+We've mentioned before that we're addicted to green smoothies, and for good reason: there's been no single lifestyle change that's made as much of an impact on our overall health as green smoothies have.

 So what is a green smoothie, you ask?

 Rest assured, you won't even know there are greens in there, as these smoothies taste even more delicious than Orange Julius.

 The difference is that while most store-bought and commercial smoothies are loaded with added sugar and low-quality dairy, and are often suspiciously lacking in real fruits and greens, the green smoothies we make are dairy-free, chockfull of fresh fruits and vegetables and bursting with flavor, vitamins and minerals to nourish your body.

 Green smoothies are hydrating and great for your skin, they're nutritious and full of fiber (compared to juices, which are fiber-less and thus don't help keep ya regular, if you catch our drift) and they're one of the easiest ways to get multiple servings of fruits and vegetables in one sitting.